 The Tagay Formation consists of alternating beds of clays and clayey sands containing interlayers and lenses of carbonate concretions of diagenetic origin.
 Deposits rest upon the crystalline basement, submerging below the water to the south.
 Clay beds are mostly green and brown, sometimes black.
 There are also lenses and interlayers of brick red and red clay and loam.
-Bone beds, also accordant to sedimentary cycles, were marked with letters (A, B, C, ... downsection) (Fig. 2 A, B).
-Most clay beds have predominant ferruginous-magnesian montmorillonites composition.
+Bone beds, coinciding with sedimentary cycles, were given letters from top to bottom (i.e., downsection: A-H; Fig. 2 A, B).
+Most clay beds have predominant ferruginousmagnesian montmorillonites composition.
 A remarkable feature of clay sediments is the high (up to 8%) content of silt-psammite-psephite admixtures.
 Moreover, most psammite-psephitic fragments are not rounded and have angular and indented outlines, which indicates their insignificant transportation.
 Lithological descriptions of the sections and specification of the bone beds are available in the papers (Logachev et al., 1964; Sizov & Klementiev, 2015).
 Neogene continental deposits in the late early Miocene Tagay locality have yielded a diverse vertebrate fauna.
 The vast majority of unearthed forms are strictly or predominately woodland inhabitants.
 Taxonomically, the fauna represents a mixture of European, Asian, and North American taxa, and thus is of great importance for intercontinental and pan-Eurasian faunal correlations.
-Based on the faunal similarity, the Tagay fauna likely correlates with the Shanwangian Mammal Age/Stage of China.
-According to the views of various specialists, the age of the Tagay Fauna correlates to the interval of units MN3 through MN5 (Rössner & Mörs, 2001; Vislobokova, 2004; Klementiev & Sizov, 2015; Sotnikova et al., 2021).
-Conversely, some other researchers have correlated the Tagay fauna with the European Mammal Zone MN 7+8 and the Chinese Mammal Unit NMU7, which we think is wrong (Daxner-Höck et al., 2013) (Fig. 1 B).
+Based on the faunal similarity, the Tagay fauna likely correlates with the Shanwangian Mammal Age/Stage of China (19-16 Ma).
+According to the views of various specialists, the age of the Tagay Fauna correlates to the interval of units, MN3 through MN5 (20-15 Ma; Rössner & Mörs, 2001; Vislobokova, 2004; Klementiev & Sizov, 2015; Sotnikova et al., 2021), a hypothesis that we favour, Other researchers have correlated the Tagay fauna with the European Mammal Zone, MN 7+8 and the Chinese Mammal Unit NMU7 (13-11 Ma; Daxner-Höck et al., 2013).
+More recently, Daxner-Höck et al. (2022) proposed an age of ~16.5-16.3 Ma based on micromammalian bicostratigraphy and the magnetic polarity pattern of the Tagay-1 section (Fig. 1 B), in full agreement with our preferred interval.